Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Analyzing a possible mode change epoch of PSR J2145 0750

 \subsection{Indication of potential intrinsic magnetospheric changes}

 Apart from the change in the relative heights of the peaks of the profile we also see a {\it symmetric} broadening of the pulse width.
 We explore this, as a final test, to establish the plausible theoretical reason behind the potential mode change.
-We convolve each of the subbands of the template with a symmetric Gaussian kernel and find the best fit (using $\chi^2$ test) which resembles the actual subbanded profile.
-The standard deviation ($\sigma$) of the best-fit Gaussian kernel\footnote{The parameters for the Gaussian convolution is $\{A,B,s,\sigma\}$, where A is the amplitude, B is the base line offset, s is the phase-shift.} provides an estimate of the {\it observed} broadening in the corresponding subbanded profile.
+We convolve each of the subbands of the template with a symmetric Gaussian kernel and find the best fit (using $\chi^2$ test) which resembles the actual subbanded profile. \SC{The parameters used for this Gaussian convolution are $\{A,b,s,\sigma_g\}$, where $A$ is the overall amplitude scaling, $b$ is the base line offset, $s$ is the phase-shift, and $\sigma_g$ is the standard deviation.} \SC{The value of $\sigma_g$ corresponding to the best-fit Gaussian kernel, which we denote by $\sigma$\footnote{\SC{This $\sigma$ is not to be confused with the one described in Section \ref{sec:peakratio}}},} provides an estimate of the {\it observed} broadening in the corresponding subbanded profile.
 From the results of this analysis (see Fig.~\ref{fig:convolution_59468}), we find non-zero $\sigma$ (in bin units) for each of the subbands.

-When we fit the subbanded $\sigma$s with a power law, we find its frequency dependence as $\sigma \propto \nu^{-2.91}$, which is different from that due to any known propagation effect.
-In fact, for a non-outlying epoch, say MJD 58820 (mode of the peak-ratio distribution), the absence of any such visible pulse-width broadening, comes in support for the potential mode changing event.
-From the $\sigma$ value of each subband we could deduce an estimate of the possible deviation in the DM value ($\Delta DM$).
-For that we equate the residual dispersion delay ($\Delta t_{\Delta DM}$) across a subband, owing to DM variability, with the observed profile-broadening, $\sigma$, for that particular subband:
+When we fit the subbanded $\sigma$s with a power law, we find its frequency dependence as $\sigma \propto \nu^{-2.91}$ \SC{($\nu$ being the central frequency of a subband)}, which is different from that due to any known propagation effect.
+In fact, for a non-outlying epoch, say MJD 58820 (\SC{corresponds to the} mode of the peak-ratio distribution), the absence of any such visible pulse-width broadening, comes in support for the potential mode-changing event.
+From the $\sigma$ value of each subband we deduce an estimate of the \SC{putative DM error\footnote{Here by DM error we refer to the difference in true DM and {\tt DMCalc}-evaluated DM.} ($\Delta DM$) that could, in principle, lead to such broadening.} \SC{To do so,} we equate the residual dispersion delay ($\Delta t_{\Delta DM}$) across a subband, \SC{arising from a putative DM error,} with the observed profile-broadening $\sigma$ for that particular subband: